educaTION

 Pros:

-1. Easy to clean
+1. Easy to clean: Non-porous surface simplifies decontamination

-2. Acceptable corrosion resistance and longevity
+2. Acceptable corrosion resistance: Withstands exposure to moisture and chemicals

 Cons: